An official website of the United States government

 September 4, 2025: Due to the vicinity of the Wildcat Fire burning outside of the park to the east in the Okanogan-Wenatchee National Forest, all areas of the park continue to experience heavy smoke and hazardous air quality, especially overnight, with ash reported settling across the landscape.
 Heavy smoke levels will persist until forecasted precipitation occurs over the region in the next few days offering potential relief.
 Visitors are encouraged to review smoke forecasts, consider personal sensitivity to poor air quality, and adjust outdoor activities as needed.

-Mount Rainier National Park has implemented a parkwide fire ban that began Tuesday, June 10, 2025 until further notice.
+Mount Rainier National Park implemented a parkwide fire ban that began Tuesday, June 10, 2025 and has been lifted on Wednesday, October 1

 All campfires and the ignition of wood, briquettes, or any fuel in fire pits, fire pans, and barbeque grills will be prohibited.
 This ban is in place to reduce the risk of human-caused wildland fire.